okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-out/java/integrationsteps.md

 ### Step 3: Send user to the signed out page

-After the token is revoked and the session is no longer valid, redirect the user to the desired signed out page.
+After the access token is revoked and the session is no longer valid, redirect the user to the signed-out page.